 - Do population censuses (see pollinator survey instructions below).

-If tax incentives are given for native pollinator habitat management, landowners may choose to do pollinator censuses to check the impact of their practices.
-The Jha Lab would encourage the use of standardized pollinator survey guidelines and data sheets designed to be used with our Texas pollinator and bee guides.
+If tax incentives are given for native pollinator habitat management in the future, landowners may choose to do pollinator censuses to check the impact of their practices.
+The Jha Lab encourages using standardized pollinator survey guidelines and data sheets designed for use with our Texas pollinator guides.
 We could help analyze survey results to visualize trends and gauge management success, a component of annual reports required by tax appraisers.
 You may upload survey data on this Pollinator Survey Google Form or email/mail to the address below.